zacharyang/movies-project/README.md

 ## Exploration ##

 Over the next few weeks, I'll be exploring the data and deciding on how I'd like to model the data.
+Check out my [exploration on the iTunes movie dataset](https://github.com/zacharyang/movies-project/tree/master/data_exploration/exploring-itunes.ipynb)

 Check back for updates in [this repository](https://github.com/zacharyang/movies-project/tree/master/data_exploration).

 ## Model Training and Selection ##